lextm/jekyll-theme-chirpy/_posts/2012-10-21-tritonmate-words-mono-for-android-port-beta-package.md

 Although it is listed under a stable release page, please understand that this package alone is still a Beta quality piece.

 Next I am going to see how to run all unit test cases on the simulator so as to gain more insights about Mono for Android.
-Hope we won’t find many issues later.
+Hope we won't find many issues later.

 Stay tuned.